-Gentry: "The message of the song revolves around the nonchalant way the family talks about the suicide.
+In this song, a family finds out about the death of Billie Joe and shares gossip about him at the dinner table along with their other mundane concerns.
+Bobbie Gentry explained: "The message of the song revolves around the nonchalant way the family talks about the suicide.
 The song is a study in unconscious cruelty."

-When this became a hit, Rolling Stone magazine reported that it was only a 20 foot drop off the bridge and the water was deep enough so you would not get hurt.
+When this became a hit, Rolling Stone magazine reported that it was only a 20-foot drop off the bridge and the water was deep enough so you would not get hurt.
 Of course, lots of people went to the bridge and jumped, which drove the local police nuts.

 The Beach Boys did a reply to this song called "Ode to Betty Joe" on their album Unsurpassed Masters, Vol. 20 (1968-1969), released with the song "It's Time."
 The two songs are not Beach Boys recordings, but performed by a comedy and musical group hired by the Beach Boys called the Pickle Brothers (the support group for the Beach Boys' live performances).
 The two songs later became recorded, pressed, and presumably vended at concerts. (thanks, Brandon - Seattle, WA)

 Running 4:13, this song was longer than most hits of the era, and the longest #1 of 1967.